-For a student to become a teacher for K - 12th grade in a public school, they must first earn a bachelor's degree and receive state certification.
-To receive a teacher's license, an individual must complete an approved teaching program before passing a state licensure exam.
-Teachers in private schools are not usually required to be certified but most hold at least a bachelor's degree.
-Those who wish to teach in post secondary schools will need to earn a doctoral degree.
+In order to teach preschool, the student must have at least a high school diploma or equivalent.
+For a student to become a K - 12th teacher in a public school, they must first earn a bachelor's degree and receive state certification.
+To receive a teacher's license, an individual must complete an approved teaching program and then pass a state licensure exam.
+The teaching license will either qualify the instructor to teach a range of grades or specific subject.

 Preschool teacher requirements vary by state, employer and the source of funding for the program.
 A few programs require only a high school diploma or associate's degree, but most require a bachelor's degree in child development or early childhood education.
 Some programs may require a national Child Development Association (CDA) credential.

 Federally funded programs such as Head Start require all preschool teachers have at least an associate's degree, according to the U.S. Bureau of Labor Statistics.
 Teachers who teach in pre-kindergarten programs in public schools must be licensed in early childhood education.